Rules

 • 2 points per completed CW QSO

-QSO Multipliers For Kentucky Station operators (including Mobiles and Expeditions)
+QSO Multipliers Kentucky Station operators (including Mobiles and Expeditions):

-• Each unique Kentucky-based station is a multiplier when worked in each of the 120 counties.
+• Each Kentucky station is a multiplier when worked in each of the 120 counties.

-• When logging other Kentucky stations, enter the KY County as the exchange (not KY).
+• When logging Kentucky stations, enter the County as the exchange (not KY).

-• Each USA state (not ARRL section), including DC, and each Canadian Province.
+• KY stations log USA state (not ARRL section), including DC, and Canadian Provinces.

-• DX contacts count for QSO points only, enter “DX” for the exchange.
+• KY stations log DX contacts for QSO points only, and enter “DX” for the exchange.

-• Each Kentucky-based station is a multiplier based on their county.
+• Each Kentucky station is a multiplier based on their county.

-• When logging Kentucky stations, enter the KY County as the exchange (not KY).
+• When logging Kentucky stations, enter the County as the exchange (not KY).

-• KY Mobiles or Expeditions traveling to a new KY county may be contacted again for QSO Point and County Multiplier credit.
+• KY Mobiles or Expeditions traveling to a new County may be contacted again for QSO Point and County Multiplier credit.

 Score Calculation